On this page we cover:

 How can I help a grieving friend?

-You may find they are acting differently, are ignoring, or distancing themselves from you – remember your friend is trying to deal with a lot of very painful feelings so don’t take it personally, but try and keep in touch to let them know you are there for them when they are ready.
+They maybe acting different, are ignoring, or distancing themselves from you – remember your friend is dealing with painful feelings so don’t take it personally.

-Say something – a few simple words like… “Sorry that you’re hurting, I’m here for you” Or “I don’t know how you feel, but I am here to help in any way I can” will make a difference.
+- Say something like… “Sorry that you’re hurting, I’m here for you” Or “I don’t know how you feel, but I am here to help in any way I can.”